Tekka (film): Critical reception

 Shamayita Chakraborty of OTTplay rated the film 3 out of 5 stars and wrote "Tekka is a thrilling but one-time watch."
 She praised the acting, direction, dialogues, cinematography, songs and BGM but criticized the storyline, the storytelling, unnecessary guest appearance and the not appropriate title of the film as per the plot.
 She mentioned it to be heavily banking on Dev's stardom.
 Subhodeep Bandyopadhyay of The Wall rated the film 7.5 out of 10 stars and wrote "Tekka is a voice against the mistreatment of the poor strata of people.
 Despite some parts being unrealistic, it is a paisa-vasool film."
-He praised the intense script but criticized it for loosing logic at certain parts.
+He praised the intense script but criticized it for losing logic at certain parts.
 He praised the acting of Rukmini, Swastika, the supporting cast, the songs, cinematography and also mentioned this to be one of the finest acting in Dev's career.

 Deboleena Ghosh of Ei Samay rated the film 3.5 out of 5 stars and wrote "The film speaks about the sharp divide in the society between the rich and the poor."
 She praised the music, songs and acting of the whole cast, specially Dev, Rukmini and Paran Bandyopadhyay.
 But she criticised the loopholes in screenplay and the slow first half.
 Subhasmita Kanji of Hindustan Times rated the film 3.7 out of 5 stars and wrote she was disappointed with the first half but the second half compensated it.
 Besides praising the acting, direction, dialogues, twist at the climax, songs and cinematography, she specially applauded Dev for his expressions.
 Kolkata TV reviewed the film and wrote "Srijit's Pujo release is filled with twists after twists."
 They mentioned that the slow pace of the first half is compensated in the second half along with the climax.
 They praised the acting skills of the whole cast, the music, background score, cinematography and the dialogues.